 Dymo LabelWriter 400: This printer only does one thing – print labels very well.
 TODAY: Still working strong, although slightly faster versions of this model are still available.

 Tablet PC: In my case, I use a glacially slow ThinkPad X41T, but to be able to use a stylus to annotate, draw pictures, and highlight existing documents is huge – and cool.
-TODAY: a super-fast Macbook Air (and a super-fast iPad using the excellent Notability software)
+TODAY: a super-fast Macbook Pro (and a super-fast iPad using the excellent Notability software)